The focus of the Highly Effective School Library Program is two-fold:

 - Sample Teacher Librarian Growth Plan (PDF)

-Planning for the future is an essential role for a successful teacher librarian and library program.
+A highly effective teacher librarian develops effective plans for the library program.
 Annual review of school focus goals, library data and collaborative input from the school community is part of developing a plan of action for continuous quality improvement.
 Planning Credential Application

-The teacher librarians designs and implements lessons and assessments that meaningfully integrate 21st Century Learning Standards, Colorado Academic Standards, and digital literacy skills through direct instruction and collaboration with content teachers.
+The highly effective teacher librarian designs and implements lessons and assessments that meaningfully integrate 21st Century Learning Standards, Colorado Academic Standards, and digital literacy skills through direct instruction and collaboration with content teachers.
 Instructional Specialist Credential Application

-As a leader the teacher librarian creates an environment in which collaboration and creative problem solving thrive.
+As a leader, the highly effective teacher librarian promotes collaboration and creative problem solving.
 The teacher librarian influences staff and students to embrace a growth mindset by demonstrating lifelong learning in practice.
 Leadership Credential Application

 - Award Guidelines